Reimagining Care: From Classroom to Museum

-Creativity in Care is a classroom‑based Healing Arts program at Michael E. DeBakey High School for Health Professions, where students explore identity, culture, ethics, and caregiving through art and open conversation.
-The classroom became a haven for reflection—students stitched their stories, thread by thread—creating a body of work that now extends beyond their lives and onto museum walls.
+Creativity in Care is a classroom-based Healing Arts program at Michael E. DeBakey High School for Health Professions, where students are invited to explore identity, culture, ethics, and caregiving through art and open conversation.
+The classroom became a haven for reflection, students began to stitch their stories, one thread at a time.
+What emerged was a body of work that is deeply telling of human identity, now extending beyond the lives of these students and onto museum walls.

-In health education, introspection is often overlooked.
-Our program centers on a simple but profound question: Who are you, and how does that shape the way you care for others?
+Building students’ foundations on introspection and awareness is often overlooked in health education.
+Our program’s core question addresses this: Who are you, and how does that shape the way you care for others?

 Their reflections capture the depth of that process:

-Caregiving is more than knowledge or technical skill.
-It is shaped by lived experience, identity, and intention.
-In a field that often prioritizes efficiency, Creativity in Care encouraged students to slow down and reflect—an equally essential part of becoming a caregiver.
+Caregiving is so much more than knowledge and a set of technical skills.
+It is shaped by lived experiences, identity, and intention.
+The medical field is one that often prioritizes efficiency and outcome above all else, but Creativity in Care invited students to slow down for something just as important—reflection.

 This (art) piece reflects the kind of caregiver I want to be: resilient, calm under pressure, and always choosing to see the hope in others.